pete-woods/www.pete-woods.com/content/post/modernising-site-with-bootstrap.md

 }
 {{< /codeblock >}}

-You can see the complete login page below, making use of this backgroud image.
+You can see the complete login page below, making use of this background image.

 {{< image classes="clear fancybox fig-100" src="/images/loc/login-new.png" thumbnail="/images/loc/login-new-thumbnail.png" title="New login screen">}}

 The old front end used HTTP BASIC authentication, so there was no login screen.
-The new site is based on Spring, using [Spring Security's](Find URL) CSRF protection.
+The new site is based on Spring, using [Spring Security's](https://docs.spring.io/spring-security/site/docs/current/reference/html/csrf.html) CSRF protection.
 Therefore we need to include the CSRF as part of the login form.
 Normally this is done in your JSP using the Spring Security CSRF tag: